Anish127/Powerbi-project-on-Telangana-Tourism/README.md

-**Extract Transform Load(ETL)**: Imported necessary CSV files **Data Modeling: There are in total of 3 tables, and it should be made sure that the tables are connected correctly.
+**Extract Transform Load(ETL)**: Imported necessary CSV files **Data Modeling**: There are in total of 3 tables, and it should be made sure that the tables are connected correctly.
 ![Screenshot (91)](https://github.com/Anish127/Telangana_dashboard/assets/77845356/78e8f249-24c8-493d-929a-2c0b42e9510b)

-Data Cleaning: In this step, I removed null values, removed duplicates.
+**Data Cleaning**: In this step, I removed null values, removed duplicates.
 ![Screenshot (88)](https://github.com/Anish127/Telangana_dashboard/assets/77845356/f5476ff7-ff10-4a4d-9a71-b04ff618fce4)

 After all the analysis, the data is reliable enough to build the dashboard